ondras12345/vetrnik/firmware/vetrnik-control/lisp/spec.md

 # Custom functions
 ## `rem`
 ### Description
-Remainder function.

-Performs the operation truncate on number and divisor and returns the remainder of the truncate operation.
+Perform the operation truncate on number and divisor and return the remainder of the truncate operation.

 https://stackoverflow.com/questions/5706398/how-to-get-the-modulus-in-lisp